rmishgoog/google-cloud-managed-cloud-run-terraform/README.md

 This repo contains a very basic Terraform configuration to provision a Cloud Run application on Google Cloud.
 We wil deploy a simple "hello" container image to Google Cloud Run and make it available publicly for consumption.

-Before you begin, please make sure to do the following:
+Before you begin, please make sure you do the following:

-1. You have a Google Cloud project created or as a Project Owner, create a new project.
+1. Create a Google Cloud project, you will need a Google account with "project owner" permissions or you can use an existing project, as long as your account has "project owner" or "project editor" permissions on the project.
-2. You have a Google account with Project Owner permissions (for real-life scenario, the best practice is to follow the principle of least privileges, however for the demo purposes here, we will just use an account with Project Owner primitive role assigned to it).
+2. It is always a best practice to follow principle of least privileges, this is only a demonstration and thus for simplyfying the things we will be using a more permissive role like "project owner" or "project editor", however for your envioronments, always choose security over convinience!
-3. Login to the Google Cloud console using the account having Project Owner permissions and make sure you select the right project from the drop down menu.
+3. Now that you have the account with you, log-in to the Google Cloud console, either create a new project (needs a unique name) or choose and existing project where you have the required permissions (owner or editor), from the project dropdown at the top of your Google Cloud console.
 4. Activate the Google Cloud shell using the icon at the right hand side of the browser window.
+We will run this demo from Google Cloud shell, it comes installed with some of the tools and utilities we will be using in this demo, including Terraform!
+If you want to run this from your workstation, make sure you have gcloud SDK installed along with Terraform.
+Rest of the guide will follow Google Cloud Shell but commands shall also work with any workstation with gcloud SDK and Terraform installed on it.

 ![image](https://user-images.githubusercontent.com/102101947/162500749-2bed73b5-61c4-4f5f-b9a8-27358e3896dd.png)